aditya777-dev/Simple-Keylogger/README.md

 A python code for a simple keylogger application that records all key strokes while application is running.

 # Download simple-keylogger.py file
-executing simple-keylogger.py will start the recording and updating all recorded keys in keylog.txt file in the same folder
+executing simple-keylogger.py will start the recording and updating all recorded keys and mouse clicks in keylog.txt file in the same folder

 # To convert this file into an executable
 1. install PyInstaller